nemski/nemski.github.com/_posts/2016-11-05-docker-in-production.markdown

 ## Docker Issue: Breaking changes and regressions

-This is a well documented problem with Docker, one which Redhat, Google are trying to conteract with the Open Container Initiative (OCI).
+This is a well documented problem with Docker, one which Redhat, Google are trying to counteract with the Open Container Initiative (OCI).
 There is even talk they may fork Docker.
 It's good that there is open debate about moving Docker towards a standardised stable API and away from a monopoly driven by the goals of one company.

 So the point is valid, but there are some big names invested in solving it, so I'm optimistic we'll see some stability in the future.